Uniform Initialization:

 Program:

-Let us take a program to illustrate the use of uniform initialization in C++:
+Let's consider a code example to demonstrate the application of uniform initialization in C++:

 #include <iostream>